Home / All Documents / Do Insurance Companies Check Driving Licence With DVLA (Access)

 maxresdefault 81

-Why Is Disclosing Driving Convictions To Your Insurer So Important?
+Why Is Disclosing Driving Convictions To Your Insurer So Important

 You must tell your insurer about every conviction.
-The Association of British Insurers confirms that insurance contracts require full disclosure regardless of whether a conviction is spent.
-Failing to declare points or bans can make the entire policy invalid from the start.
+The Association of British Insurers (ABI) confirms that insurance contracts require full disclosure regardless of whether a conviction is spent under UK law.
+This means even if a conviction is legally “spent” (meaning you do not have to disclose it in employment applications), you must still declare it to your insurer.

-What Happens If You Do Not Declare Driving Convictions To Your Insurer?
+What Happens If You Do Not Declare Driving Convictions To Your Insurer

 ConsequenceHonest MistakeDeliberate Non-Disclosure

-Policy cancelledPossibleAlmost certain
+Policy cancelledPossible (case-dependent)Almost certain

-Claim refusedPossibleAlmost certain
+Claim refusedPossible (claim-dependent)Almost certain

-Your record sets the price you pay.
-More points or serious offences push premiums higher because they indicate greater risk.
-Supplying accurate details through a check code produces a fair quote rather than an estimate that could change later.
+Your record directly sets the price you pay.
+More points or serious offences push premiums significantly higher because they indicate greater statistical risk of future claims.

 Download Your Free DVLA Check Code Guide